‘Young And The Restless’ Spoilers: Victor’s Frustration Mounts As Abby, Victoria Squabble, Adam To The Rescue?

 Young and the Restless (Y&R) spoilers state that the Newman sisters are soon locked in a fierce struggle for supremacy at Newman Enterprises.
 Y&R spoilers indicate that the struggle between the Newman sisters compounds the company’s crisis.

 Newman Enterprises was thrown into crisis by the sex ring scandal.
-The scandal rocking the company threatens to sink it fortunes.
+The scandal rocking the company threatens to sink its fortunes.
 Victor’s frustration mounts as the crisis deepens.
-With sales down and profits tanking Victor realizes that he needs someone to turn the company’s fortunes around.
+With sales down and profits tanking, Victor realizes that he needs someone to turn the company’s fortunes around.
 He realizes that he won’t remain at the helm of the company for much longer.
 His retirement is approaching and he needs competent hands to take over the affairs of the company.
 He is, therefore, concerned about the escalating conflict between Victoria and Abby.
 He realizes that although he chose Victoria as COO, the company needs even more competent hands to manage its affairs.

 'The Young and the Restless recap: Billy loses both Phyllis and Victoria https://t.co/dxeM1c7h17